sfluegel05/metaNNvis/results/report.md

 incorporates basic functions of a TensorFlow model, but not the full functionality required by Captum methods.
 Another candidate for the ONNX to TensorFlow conversion was the [onnx2keras](https://github.com/gmalivenko/onnx2keras) library developed by Grigory Malivenko.
 It got rejected because it was incompatible with the ONNX models produced by torch.onnx.
-I In particular, layer names which include certain special character, such as `onnx::Relu_10/`, could neither be handled by this onnx2keras library, nor efficiently changed beforehand.
+In particular, layer names which include certain special character, such as `onnx::Relu_10/`, could neither be handled by this onnx2keras library, nor efficiently changed beforehand.

 For the translation process from Tensorflow to PyTorch, we employ **[